holographicSol/OmegaFindv2/README.md

     vary depending on default or specified bmax and file sizes distributed accross chunks.
 An optional auto tune argument may be added in the future, such a feature would have to consider actual file sizes and bmax as well as file quantity.
-For now cmax is specified and can greatly increase performance when an optimum cmax is specified.
+For now cmax is optionally specified and can greatly increase performance when an optimum cmax is specified.

     [ BMAX ]
     Buffer max.
 OmegaFindv2 is reading files to ascertain what the files are during